200 free and 400 medley relays honored as well

 Redshirt Junior (2014-15): Stucky had a very exciting season for UW as a junior.
-She was one of eight swimmers for the Cowgirls to win an event against UC Santa Barbara, which happens to be her former school as she brought home a victory in the 200 free with a mark of 1:52.60.
+She was one of eight swimmers for the Cowgirls to win an event against her former school, UC Santa Barbara, and brought home a victory in the 200 freestyle with a mark of 1:52.60.
 She closed out the dual with Air Force as part of the 400 freestyle relay that won with a mark of 3:27.45 and was part of the 200 medley that took home a victory with a time of 1:45.46.
 Stucky was also part of the 200 freestyle relay team that won the event against CSU with a time of 1:34.35.
 She took the title in the 200 freestyle with a time of 1:55.17 against MW rival New Mexico to begin the season.
 Also against UNM, Stucky was a part of the 200 freestyle team that won the event with a time of 1:35.80.
-At the MW Championships, Stucky finished in 16th place in the 200 free.
+At the MW Championships, Stucky finished in 16th place in the 200 freestyle.

 Junior (2013-14): Redshirted